Ayfri/Kore/website/src/jsMain/resources/markdown/doc/helpers/Display_Entities.md

 }

 summon(entity = entityDisplay.entityType, pos = vec3(0, 0, 0), nbt = entityDisplay.toNbt())
-// will summon a grass block with snow on top, scaled by 2, rotated by 0 degrees and translated by 2 blocks on the y axis at the position 0, 0, 0
 ```

+This summons a snowy grass block at `0 0 0`, scaled by 2 and translated 2 blocks up, facing the camera on both axes.

 ## Block Displays